Gisto/gisto-PKGBUILD/README.md

 Run `./pkgbuild-introspection/make` - this will build mkaurball

-Run `mkaurball` - this will create _PKG-NAME-VERSION.tar.gz_ archive - the one that need to be uploaded to AUR
+Run `./pkgbuild-introspection/mkaurball` - this will create _PKG-NAME-VERSION.tar.gz_ archive - the one that need to be uploaded to AUR